MAZON: A Jewish Response to Hunger

 MAZON: A Jewish Response to Hunger is an American nonprofit working to end hunger among people of all faiths and backgrounds in the United States and Israel.

 MAZON, which means "food" or "sustenance" in Hebrew, practices and promotes a multifaceted approach to hunger relief, recognizing the importance of responding to hungry peoples' immediate need for nutrition and sustenance while also working to advance long-term solutions.
-This holistic approach - executed through three interrelated strategies of education & advocacy, partnership grant-making and strategic initiatives - symbolizes its desire to embody twin Jewish ideals: tzedakah and tikkun olam.
+This holistic approach—executed through three interrelated strategies of education and advocacy, partnership grant-making and strategic initiatives—symbolizes its desire to embody twin Jewish ideals: tzedakah and tikkun olam.

-MAZON has offices in Los Angeles, California (headquarters) and Washington, D.C.
+MAZON has offices in Los Angeles, California (headquarters), and Washington, D.C.

 Leadership

 Rabbi Joel Pitkowsky of Teaneck, New Jersey is the current chair of the Board of Directors.
 The immediate Past Chair is Liz Kanter Groskind of Tucson, Arizona.
 Other former board chairs include Shirley Davidoff of Dallas, Rabbi Harold Kravitz of Minneapolis, Minnesota, Joel E. Jacob, Eve Biskind Klothen, Theodore R. Mann, David Napell, and Rabbi Arnold Rachlis.

 Abby J. Leibman is MAZON's President and Chief Executive Officer.
 Leibman has held this position since March 2011.